-Credit Card Surcharge Sign Examples And Templates For Merchants
+Credit Card Surcharge Sign Examples and Templates for Merchants

 Did you know that in 2021, merchants ended up paying a whopping $105 billion in credit card processing fees?
 Even though they’re one of the most popular payment options today, accepting credit cards at your business can turn out to be a significant expense.